vanHeemstraSystems/home-networking/300/100/400/100/600/200/README.md

 ## Using Screens to Access Mac Mini

+### Initial Setup
+1. On Mac Mini:
+   - Install "Screens Connect" from https://edovia.com/screens-connect/
+   - Requires macOS 12.3 or higher
+   - Sign in with same account as Screens iOS app
+   - Allow necessary permissions when prompted
+   > Note: Screens Connect is essential for remote access when not on the same network

+2. On iPad:
+   - Install "Screens" from the App Store
+   - Sign in with same account as Screens Connect
+   - Your Mac Mini should appear in the devices list

 ### Quick Connect
-1. Download from the App Store and subscribe to "Screens 5".
-2. Open Screens on your iPad
+1. Open Screens on your iPad
-3. Select your Mac Mini from the discovered computers list
+2. Select your Mac Mini from the discovered computers list
-4. Enter your Mac credentials when prompted
+3. Enter your Mac credentials when prompted
-5. You'll now see your Mac Mini's desktop
+4. You'll now see your Mac Mini's desktop

 ### Using Cursor Through Screens
 1. Once connected, launch Cursor if it's not already running